Cruise Advice For the Best Palermo Port Experience

 Must-Try Local Foods

 This is one of the city’s most iconic snacks.
 It’s a fried rice ball typically filled with meat sauce and peas (al ragù) or ham and cheese (al burro).
-In Palermo, they are round and called “arancina,” which sets them apart from other regions.
+Here, they are round and called “arancina,” which sets them apart from other regions.

 These crispy fritters are made from chickpea flour and are a local favorite.
 They are often served in a soft bun as a “pane e panelle” sandwich.
-So, they make a quick and satisfying street food option.
+So, they make a quick, yet satisfying street food option.

 If you’re in the mood for something heartier, try this Sicilian-style pizza.
 It features a thick, soft crust topped with tomato sauce, onions, anchovies, and Caciocavallo cheese.
 It also has a rich and savory flavor that’s quite different from traditional pizza.

 Of course, no visit is complete without trying cannoli.
 These crispy pastry shells are filled with sweet ricotta.
 For the best experience, make sure they are filled fresh right before serving.
-That way, the shell stays perfectly crisp.
+So, then the shell stays perfectly crisp.

 This classic pasta dish combines fried eggplant, tomato sauce, and aged ricotta cheese.
 So, it offers a simple but flavorful taste of Sicilian cooking.